markimus-maximus/CMC_Scraper/README.md

             if image not in self.image_list:
                 self.image_list.append(image)
                 ~~~
-In addition to prevent image rescraping using the above approach, a master .csv file was generated and updated every time data was scraped to keep an up-to-date record of all scraped data.
+In addition to prevent image rescraping using the above approach, a master .csv file was generated and updated every time data was scraped to keep an up-to-date record of all scraped data (later this was downloaded from the RDS).
 Using the `get_outstanding_webpages(dataframe)` method, all possible URLS to be scraped are generated using the method `get_all_available_webpages()` which take today's date and the earliest possible date to create a dataframe of these dates.
 This is then compared to the 'source_url' column of the master .csv file, and any URLS for image data which is left outstanding to be scraped is given to the `save_images_from_multiple_webpages url_list:list, num_pages:int, path:str)` method.
 A further means of rescrape prevention was by checking that the image (uniquely name) was not already in the s3 bucket with the below code:
 ~~~
 file_name = str(ntpath.basename(file_path))
         logging.info(f'{file_name} check')